Visit KZN | KZN South Coast

 Sun Allergy

+This is something you may not be aware of.
 Polymorphous Light Eruption (PMLE) is a common sun allergy that causes an itchy, red rash after sun exposure, usually in spring or early summer.

 It occurs when the skin reacts abnormally to UV light, leading to small red bumps, blisters, or patches on sun-exposed areas.